SAVE THE POLLINATORS

 If the pollinators vanish, us humans will die of malnutrition

-Pesticides, climate change, and monoculture are believed to be the most likely explications to the decline of pollinators as more and more species of insects disappear.
-Extra scary, is that is difficult to see what is happening, before it could be too late.
-It is impossible to count insects in the same way that we can count the number of elephants, but we will notice when they are gone, and our supply of plant based food is in shortage.
-Besides the fact that we humans and other omnivores and herbivores mammals will be severely affected from a decline of insects, it will also greatly affects all animals that have insects as their primary food source.
-Also certain flowering plants live in a close symbiosis with specific pollinators, which means that if these insects die out, the plants will as well.
+Pesticides, climate change, and monoculture are believed to be the most likely explications to the decline of pollinators, as more and more species of insects disappear.
+Even more scary, is that it is difficult to see what is happening, before it could be too late.
+It is impossible to count insects in the same way that we can count the number of elephants, but we will notice when they are gone, and our supply of plant-based food will be in shortage.
+Besides the fact that us humans and other omnivores, as well as herbivore mammals will be severely affected from a decline of insects, it will also greatly affect all animals that have insects as their primary food source.
+Additionally, certain flowering plants that live in a close symbiosis with specific pollinators will also die, if the insects die.

 of food you eat

 flying insects is

 Honeybees and Elephants